 - Describe a time when you struggled with motivation in job (it was repetitive, you did not enjoy your duties, there was no work to do, etc).
 How did you overcome the crisis?

 Special Tip: Many technicians struggle with answers to personal questions, and especially with answers to behavioral questions.
+This costs them their chances in the interviews, and they keep failing time and again.

-Technical questions (interview with an IT expert)
+Technical questions for system analyst interview (interviewing with an IT expert)

 - If we hire you, what will be the first thing you do in your job?